MatrixEditor/meross-scripts/doc/firmware.md

 you’ll gain access to additional commands.
 These commands provide various functionalities for interacting with the device.
 Here’s a list of the commands identified so far:

-#### Download Mode CLI

-Yes, there are *more* commands if you enter the download mode using the guide by [ltchiptool](https://github.com/libretiny-eu/ltchiptool).
-The following have been identified so far:

 ```
 ping
     Ping back